 Situated in Kensington, Holland Park began as an improvement project of the parkland surrounding Holland House in the mid-18th century, which was further improved by 1800 as Holland House became a centre for a glittering social, literary and political social circle.

-London County Council bought the land in 1953 and part of the grounds was opened to the public later that year.
-The Royal Borough of Kensington and Chelsea took over the site in 1986 and the site remains in their possession, run as a public park.
+London County Council bought the land in 1953, and part of the grounds was opened to the public later that year.
+The Royal Borough of Kensington and Chelsea took over the site in 1986.
+The site remains in their possession, run as a public park.

 The Japanese garden provides a peaceful, tranquil place to relax in one of the world’s busiest cities.
 It is also one of the few green spaces in central London that are big enough to go running in.
 Holland Park is a must-visit for anyone who wants a great place to exercise.

 Situated on the grounds of Cambridge University, Botanic Garden was originally lain out on meadowland in 1846 at the instigation of John Stevens Henslow, Professor of Botany from 1825 to 1860.

 The Botanic Garden can be split into two distinct areas: The Victorian gardens to the west; and the modern gardens to the east, which were developed in 1950.
 The gardens feature a woodland bog garden and an ornamental bog garden.
 You can also take a walk around the lake, which has a beautiful water feature.

 Opened in 1873, the inner-city public park has seen its fair share of history, with suffragettes targeting buildings in the park as part of their direct-action campaign.
 The park, which remains a municipal property of Birmingham, is a large, wide-ranging green expanse.